teknopaul/binjs/binjs/doc/Arguments.md

     argc++;

-Do not change the values of argc and argv, they are writeable currently but they may be made immutable in a future version.
+Code should not change the values of argc and argv, they are writeable currently but they may be made immutable in a future version.